VirgilSecurity/virgil-sdk-php/docs/keys.md

 This section describes common case library usage scenarios, like

-  * CRUD operations for the Public Key's;
+  * CRUD operations for Virgil's Public Keys;
-  * CRUD operations for Public Key User Data;
+  * CRUD operations for Virgil's Public Key User Data;
-  * Public Key's search functionality;
+  * Virgil's Public Keys search functionality;
-  * Public Key's Reset, Persist functionality.
+  * Virgil's Public Keys Reset and Persist functionality.

 ### General statements

 1. Examples MUST be run from their directory.
-2. Before run examples you have to install dependencies (run command ```composer install```)
+2. Before running examples you have to install dependencies (run command ```composer install```)
 3. All results are stored in the "data" directory.
-4. Before using this examples, generate Public and Private key's using first Generate keys example.
+4. Before using these examples, generate Public and Private Keys using the first Generate Keys example.
-5. Go to the [Virgil Security, Inc](https://virgilsecurity.com) and create your first application with Application Token.
-Please replace example value of `VIRGIL_APPLICATION_TOKEN` variable with your real Application token.
+5. Go to [Virgil Security, Inc](https://virgilsecurity.com) and create your first application with Application Token.
+Please replace the example value of `VIRGIL_APPLICATION_TOKEN` variable with your real Application token.
-6. Reaplce example value of `VIRGIL_USER_DATA_VALUE` to your real email.
+6. Replace the example value of `VIRGIL_USER_DATA_VALUE` to your real email.
 It needs to confirm some data and invocation of some endpoints inside Public Key service.
 7. Replace example value of `VIRGIL_PRIVATE_KEY_PASSWORD` to the value that you have used when generate Private Key.
 If you didn't specify it while you generate Private Key, then just remove it from the method invocations.

 ### <a name="example-1"></a> Example 1: Generate keys